 ARTICLE I – NAME

 The name of the organization shall be the Houston Group Psychotherapy Society.
+Hereinafter it shall be referred to in this document as the Society.
 The Society is a Local Affiliate Society of the American Group Psychotherapy Association.

 ARTICLE II – PURPOSE